TykTechnologies/tykctl/docs/tykctl.md

 ## tykctl

-Tykctl is a cli that can be used to interact with tyk components (tyk cloud,tyk gateway and tyk dashboard.
+Tykctl is a cli that can be used to interact with tyk components (tyk cloud, tyk gateway and tyk dashboard).

 ### Synopsis